It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 This work reminds me that time, place and being cannot be understood wholly in a linear fashion, that the curve is important.
 Hence the name of this post.
 Chiang deliberately took into account the architecture of Toi Poneke, working to the difficult space of Toi Poneke and indeed the actual spatial dimensions of the gallery, responding to its pillar placement and architecture specifically in the installation.
 As the artist herself said in conversation it was perhaps a disparate pairing, however I mentioned that the L shape of the gallery could be likened to a cove like shape.
 A stretch?
 It worked for me.
 The Toi Poneke space has its strengths and challenges.
 I liked how work played to the L shape of the space.
 It reminds me of how you naturally want to walk into the mid point of a cove or stretch of beach – or how the eye gravitates to the centre of a cove, even the fact that due to the nature of time we are continuously are about to turn a corner.

-The Quiet Earth at Te Whare Hēra by Rebecca Ora
+The Quiet Earth at Te Whare Hēra by Bikka Ora

 Artists Claire Healy and Sean Cordeiro recently hosted a screening at the Te Whare Hēra Residency space, of New Zealand sci-fi thriller The Quiet Earth featuring Bruno Lawrence as man-alone in a deserted post-apocalyptic world (partially filmed in Hamilton).
 This relates to Claire and Sean's current body of works in progress drawing on classic horror films and uncanny landscapes.